 My second novel titled The Accidental Wife, a romance with a twist, was released in March 2015.

 Milan- A Wedding Story, a novella, released September 2015, is exactly what the title suggests.
 I wrote it to give my readers a behind the scenes perspective of what exactly happens during a traditional Indian Wedding.

-My newest effort; a collection of poems and short stories Under the Shade of The Banyan Tree will soon be available.
+My newest effort; a collection of poems and short stories Under the Shade of The Banyan Tree is available now.